-Product Components
+Product Composiiton

 This section summarises factory components, functions, source nation and % mass share.
-In the product content listed below the % mass has a ±5% range and a confidence interval that is 90% certain to contain true population means at any time.
-Listing such 90±5% certainty considers normal resource acquisition, supply chain, sedimentation, seasonal, manufacturing and product colour variation over this EPD's 5-year validity period.
-This also allows for intellectual property protection whilst ensuring fullest possible transparency.
+In the product content listed below the % mass has a $\pm 5\%$ range and a confidence interval that is 90% certain to contain true population means at any time.
+This allows for intellectual property protection whilst ensuring fullest possible transparency.
+Listing such 90 $\pm 5\%$ certainty also considers normal resource acquisition, supply chain, sedimentation, seasonal, manufacturing and product colour variation over this EPD's 5-year validity period.